OctopusDeploy/blog/blog/2022-03/multi-environment-github-actions/index.md

  - AWS
 ---

-In this post, I show you how to build a Docker image in a GitHub Actions workflow and publish the image to Amazon Elastic Container Registry (ECR).
+Github Actions allows developers to perform DevOps operations within a GitHub repository.
+The Github community maintains templates that integrate third-party tools and repositories like Jenkins or Amazon Elastic Container Registry (ECR).
+Although Github Actions provides a contained solution, a dedicated continuous delivery tool like Octopus Deploy provides the developer with essential benefits such as environments, a dashboard to visualize environments, and a standardized step template library for a consistent user experience.
+In this post, I show you how to build a Docker image in a GitHub Actions workflow, publish the image to Amazon Elastic Container Registry (ECR) and use Octopus Deploy to deploy the image to a Web Application on Amazon Elastic Kubernetes Service (EKS).

 ## Prerequisites